Rebel with a cause: Bringing specialist yoga to London

 "Our plans, hopes and dreams were ready to be viewed (and judged) by the wider world and a poor response to our campaign would have had a significant impact on our confidence.”

-Fortunately for Jacqui and Bertie they raised a cool £10,540 (their original target was £7K) from 73 backers in just 21 days.
+Fortunately for Jacqui and Bertie they raised a cool £10,540 (their original target was £7K) from 73 supporters in just 21 days.
 Jacqui described the feeling: “As the first pledges started to come through there were tears of joy and relief, shock and gratitude.”

 The pledge rewards

 Pledges ranged from £20 to £1,000 and all rewards focused on the nature of the campaign – yoga!
-With 26 backers, the most popular choice was the £50 pledge, which offered a reward of 3 classes and a limited edition Rebel Studio t-shirt.
+With 26 supporters, the most popular choice was the £50 pledge, which offered a reward of 3 classes and a limited edition Rebel Studio t-shirt.

 For £1,000 super dedicated yogis could get a year membership to the studio along with a choice of 4 treatments, a t-shirt and an invite to the launch party.